wayne930242/cthulhu-android/README.md

 The source code of this application is licensed under the Apache 2.0 License.
-If you come across issues with the code, you can file an issue on the GitHub project page, or email me directly.
+If you come across issues with the code, you can file an issue on the GitHub project page.
+For any suggestions, don't hesitate to email me: xpapad@gmail.com

 ## Special licensing information